Debbie L. DeVries, MA, LMHC

 What I'm Like As a Therapist

-My approach draws on expertise I’ve developed in combining different yet compatible evidence-based theories and techniques, including Cognitive Behavioral Therapy (CBT), Guided Imagery, Energy Psychology, Mindfulness-Based practices, Positive Psychology, Solution-Focused strategies, and Strength-Based methods, all tailored to your unique goals for therapy.
+My approach draws on expertise I’ve developed in combining different yet compatible evidence-based theories and techniques, including Cognitive Behavioral Therapy (CBT), Guided Imagery, Energy Psychology, Mindfulness-Based practices, Lifespan Integration, Positive Psychology, Solution-Focused strategies, and Strength-Based methods, all tailored to your unique goals for therapy.

 Across all approaches, I provide a supportive space with warmth, humor (yes, humor), encouragement, and gentle challenging.
 I am responsive to the unique needs of each individual and will tailor my interventions accordingly.
 I have a genuine affinity for people which comes through in my counseling style.